 Absolutely?

-• Search newspapers to see if the three owners had other slaves that disappeared to see if there was a trend.
+Search newspapers to see if the three owners had other slaves who disappeared and if there was a trend.

 Notice this one little article can generate even more questions to ask to add more depth to the story.